Smithsonian Zoo In Washington DC ” How To Maximize Your Time Here? “

 Since we were already at the top at the main entrance, we decided to work our way around that area on the way to the bottom so we wouldn’t be walking back and forth.
 Right after the dinosaur show, we went to the Asia Trail and headed to the panda bear that my daughter been dreaming of seeing during our visit.
 Unfortunately, it was not time for the panda to be out yet.
 As we strolled along trying to find our extended family members, we got to this spot where there is a shady play area for small kids.
 My seven-year-old enjoyed it there, but my eleven-year-old daughter didn’t bother to check it out or play there.
 Then we headed to the Elephant Trails.
 It’s nice the area is bigger as the elephants have ample space to run and walk around.

 When we finally united with our extended family members, we were in the middle area of the zoo where you can find the Souvenir store and a lot of food store vendors.
 That was ideal as it was noon and we were starving.
 My husband ordered a couple of pizzas and sodas.
-The wait line wasn’t bad and they were able to eat before me because I ordered ham crepes and strawberry Nutella crepes for dessert plus strawberry juice.
-There were no table and chairs available so we sat on the brick wall near the pathways to eat our lunch.
+The waiting line wasn’t bad and they were able to eat before me because I ordered ham crepes and strawberry Nutella crepes for dessert plus strawberry juice.
+There was no available table and chairs so we sat on the brick wall near the pathways to eat our lunch.
 We all enjoyed our lunch and brought home leftovers to eat for our next meal.

 While we were eating and enjoying our chitchats, Kyle went to the center area of the food court where there are lots of birds.
 He enjoys looking at them and chasing them.
 We then checked out the Souvenir store and bought the kids some souvenirs to bring home from our trip.
 Not long after that their cousin has to say goodbye. and we continued to wander around.